ibm-cloud-docs/apiconnect/get_help.md

    - For Portal-based issues, additionally include the user name of person who encountered the problem

-   - For issues invoking APIs, additionally include:
+   - For issues with invoking APIs, additionally include:

-      - Full API URL impacted - the host name should contain apiconnect.ibmcloud.com
+      - Full API URL impacted - the host name should contain `apiconnect.ibmcloud.com`
       - HTTP method used
-      - Frequency and time (with timezone) of the issue
+      - Frequency and time (with time zone) of the issue
       - Expected result
       - Actual (incorrect) result
-      - Evidence from analytics to show that the API issue is not a problem with the customer's down-stream system; for more information, see the _IBM Developer_ article [Why isn’t my API working](https://developer.ibm.com/apiconnect/why-isnt-my-api-working/){: external}
+      - Evidence from analytics to show that the API issue is not a problem with the customer's down-stream system.
+For more information, see the _IBM Developer_ article [Why isn’t my API working](https://developer.ibm.com/apiconnect/why-isnt-my-api-working/){: external}
-      - Complete cURL example for recreating the call (include all Information required for the call, including headers, client ID/secret)
+      - Complete cURL example for recreating the call (include all information required for the call, including headers, client ID, and client secret)

    Optionally attach files to help explain your issue (for example, screen captures).
 Click the Information icon next to "Supported file types" to see the complete list of allowed file types.
 Helpful attachments include:

-   - A (compressed) CSV file containing exported analytics for failing APIs, to ensure we see the correct calls and the failure patterns
+   - A (compressed) CSV file that contains exported analytics for failing APIs, to ensure we see the correct calls and the failure patterns
    - A copy of the API YAML file, with personal data such as IDs, secrets, tokens, and passwords removed
    - A copy of a browser HAR trace file, if the problem is related to the behavior of the API Connect UI